 How to clean your dog’s ears step by step

 Before you get carried away with the ear cleaner, inspect your dog’s ears thoroughly first.
-Any signs of redness, unusual discharge or swelling then stop and get medical advice.
+Any signs of redness, unusual discharge or swelling, then stop and consult your veterinarian.

 Some light brown wax is normal but should not be excessive.

-- Lift your dog’s ear and using a cotton ball moistened with ear cleaner wipe away any dirt or debris from the ear flap and entrance to the ear canal.
-The ear folds are delicate so be gentle and change cotton wall balls as soon as they are dirty.
+- Lift your dog’s ear and using a cotton ball moistened with a small amount of ear cleaner, wipe away any dirt or debris from the ear flap and entrance to the ear canal.
+The ear folds are delicate, so be gentle and change cotton wall balls as soon as they are dirty.

-- Once the ear cleaner is in your dog’s ear, gently massage the base of your dog’s ear for ten to twenty seconds.
-Rubbing encourages wax or debris to loosen, and you should hear a squelching sound.
+- Once the ear cleaner is in your dog’s ear, gently massage the base of the ear for ten to twenty seconds.
+Gently massaging the area encourages wax or debris to loosen, and you should hear a squelching sound.

-- Remove any dislodged fragments and excess ear cleaner with a clean cotton
+- Gently wipe away any dislodged fragments and excess ear cleaner with a clean cotton ball.

 - Repeat on the other side.

 If your dog’s ears still seem dirty, you can repeat the process but only if your dog is happy and just as often as is necessary.
 Over-cleaning can upset the natural balance of your dog’s skin and irritate, making ears sore, dry and painful.